Club Tijuana (women)

-Club Tijuana Femenil is a Mexican professional women's football club based in Tijuana, Baja California, Mexico.
-The club competes in the Liga MX Femenil and has been the women’s section of Club Tijuana since 2016.
-Estadio Caliente serves as the team's home venue.
+Club Tijuana Femenil is a Mexican professional women's football club based in Tijuana, Baja California.
+The club competes in the Liga Femenil and has been the women's section of Club Tijuana since 2016.
+The Estadio Caliente serves as the team's home venue.

-Although the current iteration of Tijuana Femenil was established in late 2016 alongside the founding of Liga MX Femenil, Club Tijuana already had a professional women’s team prior to the league’s formation, which the club co-founded in 2014.
+Although the current iteration of Tijuana Femenil was established in late 2016 alongside the founding of the Liga MX Femenil, Club Tijuana already had a professional women's team prior to the league’s formation, which the club co-founded in 2014.
 This team, for a period of time, participated in the Women's Premier Soccer League in the United States.